 Best way to select the right material for projector screen

 Type of screen – Using stretchy screens prevents creases.
 They are also portable.
-Firm screens can be rolled up and down.
-Inflatable screens can be easily set up.
-The type of screen should be selected based on its purpose.
+Firm screens can be rolled up and down can easily set inflatable screens up.
+We should select the type of screen based on its purpose.

 Screen colour – Gray is the most preferred screen colour followed by white.

 Special needs – Perforated screens can be used when loudspeakers are placed behind the projector.
-Screen behind screen can be arranged to minimise light flow through the screen material.
+We can arrange screen behind screen to minimise light flow through the screen material.

-Screen size – Proper screen size should be determined and the material which has availability of that size should be obtained.
-A screen with an aspect ratio of 16:9 should be used as it provides a good resolution.
+Screen size – Proper screen size should be determined and obtain the material which has availability of that size.
+A screen with an aspect ratio of 16:9 should it provides a good resolution.